garthenweb/webp-middleware/README.md

 It is important to insert the webp middleware before the express.static middleware.

-First parameter is the path of the static files.
+First parameter is the path of the static folder.

 Second parameter is an optional options object.

-You can also watch into the example folder for an example usage.
+You can also have a look into the example folder for examples.

 ## Options

 * ``cacheDir`` is the directory where the webp files are saved.
 Default is ``__dirname + '/../../webp-cache'``
 * ``preset`` delegates to the ``-preset`` option at [webp-bin](https://npmjs.org/package/webp-bin)
 * ``quality`` delegates to the ``-q`` option at [webp-bin](https://npmjs.org/package/webp-bin)